-Students should meet with the designated staff person (Registrar or designee) to discuss their options for attending summer semester.
-Any full-time student who has been on academic warning one semester and who did not make a 2.00 GPA during the last semester is suspended for one semester, excluding the Summer Session.
+Any full-time student who has been on academic warning one semester and who did not make a 2.00 GPA during the last semester is suspended for one academic (Fall or Spring) semester; Summer does not count for the one term suspension.
 A student who is suspended may, however, attend Montana State University Billings during the Summer Session by meeting the requirements stated below.

+Students should meet with the designated staff person (Registrar or designee) to discuss their options for attending summer semester.
 Students suspended from Montana State University Billings may register for no more than a total of 16 semester credits during the Summer Session without reinstatement.
-Students must register for a minimum of nine semester credits after consultation with their advisors, for either one or all three Summer Sessions.
-Students who at the end of Summer Session have earned at least a 2.00 GPA in nine or more semester credits are re-admitted Fall Semester on continued probation.
+Students who at the end of Summer Session have earned at least a 2.00 GPA are re-admitted Fall Semester on continued academic warning.
 However, students who attend the Summer Session and fail to earn the 2.00 GPA will be suspended for an additional two semesters.